Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/page.md

 - Clear and predictable: merchants should be able to anticipate what will happen when they click a page action.
 Never deceive merchants by mislabeling an action.

 - Action-led: they should always lead with a strong verb that encourages action.
-To provide enough context to merchants, use the {verb}+{noun} format.
+To provide enough context to merchants, use the \{verb\}+\{noun\} format.

 <DoDont>